 Manuscripts should be submitted in 3 complete copies, and there should in addition be one original copy of any figures, suitable for high-quality reproduction.
-The preferred medium of submission is on disk with accompanying manuscripts (see "Electronic manuscripts" below).
+The preferred medium of submission is on disk with accompanying manuscript (see "Electronic manuscripts" below).
 Please type all pages with double spacing and wide margins on one side of the paper.

 Electronic manuscripts: Electronic manuscripts have the advantage that there is no need for the rekeying of text, thereby avoiding the possibility of introducing errors and resulting in reliable and fast delivery of proofs.
-The preferred storage medium is a 5.25 or 3.5 inch disk in MD-DOS format, although other systems are welcome, e.g., Macintosh (in this case, save your file in the usual manner, do not use the option 'save in MS-DOS format').
-Your disk and (exactly matching) printed version (printout, hardcopy) should be submitted together to the accepting editor.
-In case of revision, the same procedure should be followed such that, on acceptance of the article, the file on disk and the printout are identical.
-Please specify the type of computer and word-processing package used (do not convert your textfile to plain ASCII).
-Ensure that the letter 'l' and digit '1' (also letter 'O' and digit '0') have been used properly, and format your article (tabs, indents, etc.) consistently.
-Characters not available on your word processor (Greek letters, mathematical symbols, etc.) should not be left open but indicated by a unique code (e.g., gralpha, @, #, etc., for the Greek letter $\alpha$ ).
+The preferred storage medium is a $5\frac{1}{4}$ or $3\frac{1}{2}$ inch disk in MS-DOS format, although other systems are welcome, e.g., Macintosh (in this case, save your file in the usual manner, do not use the option 'save in MS-DOS format'); if you use NEC, please submit your article on a double density or high density $5\frac{1}{4}$ inch disk or double density $3\frac{1}{2}$ inch disk (not a high density $3\frac{1}{2}$ inch disk).
+Please do not split the article into separate files (title page as one file, text as another, etc.).
+Ensure that the letter 'l' and digit '1' (also letter 'O' and digit '0') have been used properly, and structure your article (tabs, indents, etc.) consistently.
+Characters not available on your wordprocessor (Greek letters, mathematical symbols, etc.) should not be left open but indicated by a unique code (e.g., gralpha, @, #, etc., for the Greek letter α).
 Such codes should be used consistently throughout the entire text.
 Please make a list of such codes and provide a key.
-Do not allow your word processor to introduce word splits and do not use a 'justified' layout.
+Do not allow your wordprocessor to introduce word splits and do not use a 'justified' layout.
 Please adhere strictly to the general instructions on style/arrangement and, in particular, the reference style of the journal.
+It is very important that you save your file in the wordprocessor format.
+If your wordprocessor features the option to save files "in flat ASCII", please do not use it.
+Format your disk correctly and ensure that only the relevant file (one complete article only) is on the disk.
+Also, specify the type of computer and wordprocessing package used and label the disk with your name and the name of the file on the disk.
+After final acceptance, your disk plus one, final, printed and exactly matching version (as a printout) should be submitted together to the accepting editor.
+It is important that the file on disk and the printout are identical.
+Both will then be forwarded by the editor to Elsevier.
 Further information may be obtained from the Publisher.